Skip to the main content

 Traits & Skills

-Updated Mar 31, 2018
+Updated Mar 31, 2024

-Biomedical engineering technologists need to possess:
+Biomedical engineering technologists need:

-• speaking and listening skills
+• Speaking and listening skills

-• the ability to work well under pressure
+• The ability to work well under pressure

-• the ability to do detailed, accurate work
+• The ability to do detailed, accurate work

-• the ability to work well on their own and as part of a team.
+• The ability to work well on their own and as part of a team

 They should enjoy:

-• working in a health care setting
+• Working in a health-care setting

-• using equipment to test components, assemblies, and system performance
+• Using equipment to test components, assemblies, and system performance

-• identifying problems
+• Identifying problems

-• installing (or supervising the installation of) equipment and systems.
+• Installing (or supervising the installation of) equipment and systems

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.